canonical/sdkcraft/docs/tutorial/index.rst

       sudo -u workshop -- mkdir -p /home/workshop/my_python_work/

-   It runs when the workshop is launched, installing the prerequisites and preparing the workshop.
+   It runs when the workshop is launched or refreshed, installing prerequisites and preparing it for use.

 #.
 Also under :file:`python-sdk/hooks/`,